 That is a problem for Rolls-Royce, which is boosting output to keep up with strong demand from aircraft makers such as Boeing Co.
-(BA) and Airbus SAS.
+(BA:US) and Airbus SAS.
 Rolls-Royce has started providing supplier financing out of necessity, Morris said.
 Airbus-parent European Aerospace, Defence & Space Co.
 (EAD) has also stepped in to work with struggling suppliers.

 To contact the reporter on this story: Robert Wall in London at email@example.com